 You may need paper and a pen or pencil for some of these activities.

-Decide whether the noun is singular or plural so you know where to put the apostrophe.
+Decide whether the noun is singular or plural to help you figure out where to put the apostrophe.

-You can either print out the activity sheet or write your sentences on a piece of paper.
+Either print out the activity sheet or write your answers in two columns instead.

 A singular noun will usually end with an apostrophe and an s.

 A plural noun that already ends in -s, will just have an apostrophe at the end.

 Complete the Singular or Plural Sentences activity sheet.

 Read carefully: You only need to tick the sentences that use a plural noun with an apostrophe.

 Either print out the activity sheet or read through it and decide which sentence uses the plural noun instead.